Josclud/readme-generator/README.md

-# fg
+# my fun app

-  Description about the app: gf
+  Description: this is an app that is super fun

-  Information on this app:
+  Information: this app it a great way to spend your time

-  License: mit license
+  License: Mozilla Public License 2.0

-  Contributors:
+  Contributors: Joseph Wong and Joseph Ludwiczak

-  Instructions:
+  Instructions: you can find that on google

   Questions, please contact me:

-  Github user name:
+  Github user name: Josclud

-  Email:
+  Email: Josclud@gmail.com